mongodb/terraform-provider-mongodbatlas/website/docs/index.html.markdown

 ```
 Note: this policy may be overly broad for many use cases, feel free to adjust accordingly to your organization's needs.

-3. In your terminal store as environmental variables AWS API Keys (while you can also hardcode in config files these will then be stored as plain text in .tfstate file and should be avoided if possible).
+3. In terminal, store as environmental variables AWS API Keys (while you can also hardcode in config files these will then be stored as plain text in .tfstate file and should be avoided if possible).
 For example:
 ```
 export AWS_ACCESS_KEY_ID="secret"
 export AWS_SECRET_ACCESS_KEY="secret”